+Article I: Introduction & Purpose

+Section 1.
+Introduction

 MnCCC membership is defined as a Minnesota county or other Minnesota governmental subdivision that is eligible to enter into a joint powers agreement under Minnesota Statute 471.59, and that has ratified and executed the Joint Powers Agreement and has paid those membership Dues and other Charges established by MnCCC from time to time.

 The MnCCC Board may adopt Rules and Regulations to govern the business and operation of User Groups.
 Such Rules and Regulations shall be considered supplementary and cannot conflict with or be inconsistent with MnCCC Bylaws and may at any time be modified, replaced, or repealed.
 The Board shall also adopt, maintain, and from time to time update a set of core contract principles and minimum standards that must be included within any software or service agreements.
 Any deviation from such core principles or minimum standards will require the Board’s prior written Consent.